one-zero-eight/website/README.md

 There are several services in the InNoHassle ecosystem for Innopolis University students.
 You can access some of them through the InNoHassle website.

-The website uses the API of services [InNoHassle-Events](https://github.com/one-zero-eight/InNoHassle-Events), [InNoHassle-MusicRoom](https://github.com/one-zero-eight/InNoHassle-MusicRoom).
+The website uses the API of InNoHassle services: [Events](https://github.com/one-zero-eight/events), [Music Room](https://github.com/one-zero-eight/music-room), [Search](https://github.com/one-zero-eight/search).

 ### Services